 The most common way to visit the island is to go from Santorini to Ios.
-There are quite a few ways to get from Santorini to Ios and I didn’t find it that clear when I was doing my online research.
+There are quite a few ways to get from watching the sunset in Santori to Ios and I didn’t find it that clear when I was doing my online research.

 Santorini to Ios – Getting to Santorini

 - Santorini to Ios – Getting to Santorini